BarnabasSzabolcs/pyquasargui/docs/quickstart.md

 The things you need to know about this window:

 `QLayout`, `QDrawer`, etc. are all `Component`s that correspond to **Vue** components.
-In particular, we use [Quasar][quasardoc]'s components - hence the name Quasargui.
-All the components you see on the Quasar documentation page, you can use here as a components, all of them are wrapped into a `Component`.
+In particular, we use [Quasar][quasardoc]'s professional-looking components - hence the name Quasargui.
+All the components you see on the Quasar documentation page, are imported into Quasargui, wrapped into `Component`'s.

-The first parameter of a `Component` is usually `children`. `children` comes first so you don't have to type constantly `children=`.
+The first parameter of a `Component` is `children`, so you don't have to type constantly `children=`.
-Note that `QButton`'s first parameter is *not* children but `label`, since typically you want to add a label to a button and not children (which is still possible of course...).
+Note that `QButton`'s first parameter is *not* children but `label` since typically you want to add a label to a button and not children (which is also still possible of course...).

-Quasargui's api uses python's typing system, so if you use an IDE you can check with typing system if you're using Quasargui correctly.
+Quasargui uses Python's typing system, so if you use an IDE you can always check with typing system if you're using Quasargui correctly.

-To make changes on the window, we use `Model`'s, like `loading`. `Model` provides a "two-way binding" between your code and the GUI which means that every change is reflected in the GUI and every user input changes the `Model`'s value.
+To make changes on the window, we use `Model`'s, like `loading` in this example.
+A `Model` provides "two-way binding" between your code and the GUI.
+This means that every change to a `Model`'s value is reflected in the GUI and every user input changes the `Model`'s value.

-## Vue (Quasar) vs Quasargui
+## Comparing Vue/Quasar and Quasargui

+If you have experience with Vue, this section shows you how concepts in Vue are transferred to Quasargui.
-Under the hood, Quasargui builds up a Vue/Quasar webpage and interacts with it through pywebview's api.
+The transfer from Vue is natural since under the hood Quasargui builds up a Vue/Quasar webpage and interacts with it through pywebview's api.

-For example,
+For example
 ```python
 ok_label = Model('ok')
 Div(children=[